 When low-income families cannot afford an emergency or other large expense, many turn to payday loans to cover the cost until their next paycheck.
-Unfortunately, payday loans come with fees and sky-high interest rates that leave families in a cycle of debt.25 Additionally, payday lenders are eight times more likely to locate storefronts in communities of color, targeting low-wage workers there who are most vulnerable to the predatory lenders.26 Connecticut is one of only 16 states have annual percentage rate limits that effectively eliminate the payday loan debt trap.27 In states without such limits,28 low-income workers and communities of color are left at risk.
+Unfortunately, payday loans come with fees and sky-high interest rates that leave families in a cycle of debt.24 Additionally, payday lenders are eight times more likely to locate storefronts in communities of color, targeting low-wage workers there who are most vulnerable to the predatory lenders.25 Only 16 states have annual percentage rate limits that effectively eliminate the payday loan debt trap.26 In states like Florida without such limits,27 low-income workers and communities of color are left at risk.

 Low-income families are also more likely than those with higher incomes to find themselves subject to collections and to fall into bankruptcy.
 State policies can ensure that there are limits on hospital billing and collections so that they do not lead to further financial trouble.
-Additionally, protecting assets in debt and bankruptcy proceedings helps families from losing everything to bankruptcy and ending up in an insurmountable financial hole without the assets that could help them rebuild their
+Additionally, protecting assets in debt and bankruptcy proceedings helps families from losing everything to bankruptcy and ending up in an insurmountable financial hole without the assets that could help them rebuild their lives.
+However, very few states provide strong protections of assets in bankruptcy,28 and even fewer limit hospital billing and collections.29 While Florida does protect some assets in bankruptcy, 30 it does not limit hospital billing or collections.
+31